 I don’t think there is a meditator, including Paramhansa Yogananda, who hasn’t had intruding thoughts at times during meditation.
-Thus, he taught us a technique to still the mind with the breath, Hong Sau.
+Thus, he taught us a technique called Hong Sau to still the mind with the breath.
+You could say this is a helpful technique of meditation to control thoughts.
 Then he taught the Aum technique to become absorbed in the aspect of God as sound.
 And finally he gave us through initiation, the Kriya technique, which helps us to interiorize and still the breath further while electromagnetically uplifting our consciousness.

 All of these techniques when practiced with deep attention and absorption help us to have actual God contact and yes, unfortunately, thoughts do intrude!
 It’s been suggested that we watch the thoughts like drifting clouds that come and go while maintaining a mental detachment from them.
 It’s also very helpful to chant prior to meditation so our heart’s feelings are directed to God alone.
 In addition, it’s helpful to call on God, “Reveal Thyself!
 Reveal Thyself! or to chant Aum guru, Aum guru”.
 What has often worked for me is asking my guru to meditate through me and to focus on letting him enter my being and guide me ever deeper in superconscious awareness.